AdiDubbs/AdiDubbs/README.md

 - 👋 Hi, I’m @AdiDubbs
 - 👀 I’m interested in AI and App Development
-- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m a high school graduate, going to college next year
+- 💞️ I’m a sophomore at the University of Wisconsin Madison
-- 📫 How to reach me adityadubeyms@gmail.com
+- 📫 How to reach me adubey7@wisc.edu

 <!---
 AdiDubbs/AdiDubbs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.